How I improved an inferential data analysis tool for pharmaceutical business analysts

 To say I was frustrated would be an understatement.

-But I knew this was a huge opportunity for the product, and I didn’t want to be the weak link on the team.
+But I knew getting a revamped, re-designed product in a room full of potential clients was a huge opportunity, and I didn’t want to be the weak link on the team.

 Unlike your typical client demo, there would be no captive audience at this conference.